jeffbass/imagezmq/README.rst

 - Numpy 1.13, 1.16 and 1.18
 - OpenCV 3.3, 4.0 and 4.1
 - Raspbian Buster, Raspbian Stretch and Raspbian Jessie
+  - NOT yet tested with Raspberry Pi OS Buster.
+Waiting for a production replacement for the Python PiCamera module.
 - picamera 1.13 (used to capture images for the tests)
 - imutils 0.4.6, 0.5.2 and 0.5.3 (used to capture images from PiCamera)